cea-hpc/modules/doc/source/module.rst

  initialization modulefile script *directory* is removed whatever the reference counter value set.

+ If *directory* corresponds to the concatenation of multiple paths separated by colon character, each path is treated separately.

     .. versionchanged:: 5.0
        *directory* is removed whatever its reference counter value if :subcmd:`module unuse<unuse>` is called from the command-line or within an initialization modulefile script

+    .. versionchanged:: 5.0
+       Accept several modulepaths passed as a single string

 .. subcmd:: use [-a|--append] directory...